anbu2004/Mandelbrot-Set/README.md

-# Poker-Mod
+# Mandelbrot-Set
-A simulation of a modified version poker game
+A representation of the Mandelbrot-Set